Analysis | We can safely say winter is over in Washington

 Indicators of spring are now everywhere.
 On Monday, the National Park Service announced cherry blossoms had reached their third phase, “extension of florets,” and their peak bloom is on pace for the tail end of March or first several days of April.
 We’ve also seen a recent spike in tree pollen levels.

-While temperatures bounce up and down over the next one to two weeks, which is typical for early spring, conditions are expected to be warmer than average for the month of April, according to the National Weather Service — not only in Washington, but also over much of the Lower 48 states.
+While temperatures bounce up and down over the next one to two weeks, which is typical for early spring, conditions are expected to be warmer than average for the month of April, according to the National Weather Service — not only in Washington but also over much of the Lower 48 states.

 Our pronouncement of spring’s arrival doesn’t mean every day will be sunny and mild.
-In fact, late March, April and even May some years occasionally deliver some cold, raw days and, once in a while, even wet snow.
+Late March, April and even May some years occasionally deliver some cold, raw days and, once in a while, even wet snow.

 To declare winter over, we need the following criteria to be met: